Samsung's about to shock us with a new foldable phone no one saw coming, report says

 As the rumored name implies, the Flip 3 Lite should be more affordable than the regular Flip 3.
 It’s unclear how much the Lite will cost or what sort of compromises Samsung might make to achieve the lower Flip 3 price point.
 Still, the prospect of having a cheaper Flip 3 Lite in stores this fall is exciting.
 A more affordable foldable might help Samsung sell more foldable phones this year.
 The Korean giant has ambitious sales goals, according to previous reports.

-The Herald says the next Galaxy Unpacked event might be scheduled for August 11th.Today's Top Deal AirPods Pro are finally back in stock... at the lowest price since Prime Day!
-List Price:$249.00 Price:$197.00 You Save:$52.00 (21%) Available from Amazon, BGR may receive a commission Available from Amazon BGR may receive a commission
+The Herald says the next Galaxy Unpacked event might be scheduled for August 11th.Today's Top Deal Get Alexa smart plugs with 11,000+ 5-star reviews for $4.87 each with coupon code 3591TPTU!
+List Price:$29.99 Price:$19.49 You Save:$10.50 (35%) Available from Amazon, BGR may receive a commission Available from Amazon BGR may receive a commission